HOW TO Create A Stakeholders Needs Requirements Analysis Diagram

 A stakeholders diagram shows which people and organizations have a certain stake in an organization.

-This tutorial will introduce how to create a stakeholder analysis diagram.
+This tutorial will introduce creating a stakeholder analysis diagram.

 The Dragon1 modeling language enables us to model stakeholders, needs, and requirements analysis in detail.